 I went to Home Depot and bought the conduit for around $2.00 each.

 Next figure out how long your conduit should be.
 You should have your pipe fittings assembled by this point for accurate measurements.
 Ideally you will want to find a stud to attach them to.
 I was not able to put them in the studs so I used the Wej-It Drywall Anchor.
 After determining where the flanges needed to be; I measured between the elbows and add a 1 inch to the final measurement to ensure that the pipe would fit securely in the pipe fittings.
+Note: the conduit does not have to be threaded!
+It will fit into the pipe fitting securely on its own.

 After the pipe is cut use the steel wool (like you would sandpaper) and “sand” the ends making sure you have a nice smooth pipe.
 If you don’t like paper cuts…pipe cuts are 1000 times worse, so wear gloves!